Redinit/Linux-Notes/linux-terminal-for-beginners.md

 ## Why Learn the Linux Command Line?
 The Linux command line, also known as the terminal, is a powerful tool used to interact with the Linux operating system.
-Instead of clicking through menus like in a graphical interface GUI, you type commands to perform tasks.
+Instead of clicking through menus like in a graphical interface (GUI), you type commands to perform tasks.
 With the terminal, you can run programs, manage files, configure the system, troubleshoot issues, and so much more — often faster and more precisely than using a GUI.
 While it may look intimidating at first, the command line gives you full